-If this is what’s been holding you back from getting one, you’re in luck!
+If price is what’s been holding you back from getting a treadmill, you’re in luck!
 Today we’re reviewing the best treadmills for under $500.
 Thankfully, you can find some hidden gems that don’t cost a fortune and will help you supercharge your training.

 Our top pick is the XTERRA Fitness TR150.
-It comes with 12 preset programs so you can hop and begin with little to no setup.
+It comes with 12 preset programs, so you can hop on and begin with little to no setup.
 You can choose 3 incline settings to challenge yourself a little.
 It also folds up nicely to be stored out of the way.

 Keep reading for more options!
 Whatever your requirements, we should have something on this list for you.